 - Restraining Orders.
 Whether the court needs to make an order for the protection of the other party.
 For example, the court may require that one party stop visiting the work or residence of the other party, that they stop using abusive language toward the other party, or that they stop disparaging the other party in front of the children.

 Once your motion has been filed, the other party must file a response at least 14 before the scheduled court hearing.
-At the hearing, both parties and attorneys will be present and the attorneys will make arguments before a court commissioner.
+At the hearing, both the parties and the attorneys will be present and the attorneys will make arguments before a court commissioner.
 Generally, the commissioner will make a decision on your motion right there in court, immediately after the attorneys have plead their respective cases.
 If you do not like the decision, you have 14 days to object and have the commissioner’s decision reviewed by your assigned district court judge.

 Remember, these rulings are temporary in nature and do not constitute the final and permanent outcome of your case.
 These temporary orders may be changed, and frequently are changed, in the final divorce decree.